-Everything You Need to Know About the EB-3 Visa for NursesIf you’re a licensed nurse considering relocating to the United States, the EB-3 visa is an important term you need to become familiar with.
-The EB-3 visa, or Employment-Based Immigration: Third Preference Visa, is often referred to as the green card visa.
-It is one of the most common pathways for nurses aspiring to work and live in the U.S.
+If you’re a registered nurse considering relocating to the United States, the EB-3 visa is an important term you’ll want to know.
+The EB-3 visa, or Employment-Based Immigration: Third Preference Visa, is often referred to as the “green card” visa.
+It is one of the most common pathways nurses take to work and live in the United States.

 What Is an EB-3 Visa?